TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 31/Genesis 31.40.md

 ---

-Thus I was; in the day the drought consumed me, and the frost by night; and my sleep fled from mine eyes.
+This was my situation: in the day the drought consumed me, and the frost by night; and my sleep fled from my eyes.